elena19m/cloud-courses/website/docs/common/containers/_docker_volumes.md

 The files are still stored on disk but in the `/var/lib/docker` directory.
 To find local mount point of the volume run the `docker volume inspect` command.
 List the content of that directory.

-Run the scripts in `TODO`.
-Identify for each container what volume it is using and what is the path to that volume on disk.
-There are three containers.

 ### Bind mounts